drone/routes/README.md

 this will serve any files in `/static`, including files in subdirectories.
 For example `/static/logo.gif` or `/static/style/main.css`.

+## Filters / Middleware
+You can apply filters to routes, which is useful for enforcing security, redirects, etc.

+You can, for example, filter all request to enforce some type of security:

+    var FilterUser = func(w http.ResponseWriter, r *http.Request) {
+    	if r.URL.User == nil || r.URL.User.Username() != "admin" {
+    		http.Error(w, "", http.StatusUnauthorized)
+    	}
+    }

+    r.Filter(FilterUser)

+You can also apply filters only when certain REST URL Parameters exist:

+    r.Get("/:id", handler)
+    r.Filter("id", func(rw http.ResponseWriter, r *http.Request) {
+		...
+	})

 ## Helper Functions
 You can use helper functions for serializing to Json and Xml.
 I found myself constantly writing code to serialize, set content type, content length, etc. Feel free to use these functions to eliminate redundant code in your app.